This post may contain affiliate links. See my disclosure policy.

 This vegan, oil-free hummus recipe comes out super fluffy and so tasty!

-A simple hummus is must have in your recipe arsenal.
+An easy hummus is must have in your recipe arsenal.
 If you meal prep, hummus is a great dip to snack on for the week.

 If I'm craving something crunchy or savory, hummus is my go-to because of the dipping possibilities!
 You can dip pita bread or crackers into it, or fresh crisp veggies like cucumbers and carrots. 🥕